amyrbrown/bc/novice/extras/09-numbers.md

 if you're looking at the behavior of drops of liquid helium, start by checking your program's output on a stationary spherical drop in zero gravity.
-You should be able to calculate the right answer in that case, and if your program doesn't work for it, it probably won't work for anything else.
+You should be able to calculate the right answer in that case, and if your program doesn't work for that, it probably won't work for anything else.

 The second rule is to compare more complex versions of your code to simpler ones.